African wolf: Description

-The African wolf is intermediate in size between the African jackals (L. mesomelas and L. adustus) and the small subspecies of gray wolves, with both sexes weighing 7–15 kg, and standing 40 cm in height.
+The African wolf is intermediate in size between the African jackals (L. mesomelas and L. adusta) and the small subspecies of gray wolves, with both sexes weighing 7–15 kg, and standing 40 cm in height.
 There is however a high degree of size variation geographically, with Western and Northern African specimens being larger than their East African cousins.
 It has a relatively long snout and ears, while the tail is comparatively short, measuring 20 cm in length.
 Fur color varies individually, seasonally and geographically, though the typical coloration is yellowish to silvery grey, with slightly reddish limbs and black speckling on the tail and shoulders.
 The throat, abdomen and facial markings are usually white, and the eyes are amber-colored.
 Females bear two to four pairs of teats.
 Although superficially similar to the golden jackal (particularly in East Africa), the African wolf has a more pointed muzzle and sharper, more robust teeth.
 The ears are longer in the African wolf, and the skull has a more elevated forehead.

 Various C. lupaster phenotypes, ranging from gracile jackal-like morphs to more robust wolf-like ones.